sanzgadea/planning-and-decision-making/README.md

 To instead run the Model Predictive Control algorithm on top of the found RRT* path, run the file `rrt_mpc.py`.
 The same process will follow.

+## Choice of Environment

+To choose a different environment, among the three available, go into either `pid_rrt.py`, or `rrt_mpc.py`, and modify the variable `case`, located at the very end of the file inside of the main block.
+The variable can be set to one of the three integers options `1`, `2` or `3`.
+Each of the three environments has a different obstacles lay-out.